greg4fun/katacoda-scenarios-1/docker-imagebuild/step5.md

 ---
 #Exclude with .dockerignore

+To exclude files not relevant to the build (without restructuring your source repository) use a .dockerignore file.

+This file supports exclusion patterns similar to .gitignore files.

 ---
 #Do not install unnecessary packages

+To reduce complexity, dependencies, file sizes, and build times, avoid installing extra or unnecessary packages just because they might be “nice to have.”

+For example, you don’t need to include a text editor in a database image.

 ---
 #Do not use --privileged containers

+Read this article for much much more detal on why this is bad: https://brauner.github.io/2019/02/12/privileged-containers.html

 ---
 #A Single Application per container